Enhancing Lexicon-Based Text Embeddings with Large Language Models: Abstract

 \section{Abstract}

 Recent large language models (LLMs) have demonstrated exceptional performance on general-purpose text embedding tasks.
-While dense embeddings have dominated related research, we introduce the first \textbf{L}exicon-based \textbf{E}mbeddi\textbf{N}g\textbf{S} (\ours) leveraging LLMs that achieve competitive performance on these tasks.
-Regarding the inherent tokenization redundancy issue and unidirectional attention limitations in traditional causal LLMs, \ours consolidates the vocabulary space through token embedding clustering, and investigates bidirectional attention and various pooling strategies.
-Specifically, \ours simplifies lexicon matching by assigning each dimension to a specific token cluster, where semantically similar tokens are grouped together, and unlocking the full potential of LLMs through bidirectional attention.
-Extensive experiments demonstrate that \ours outperforms dense embeddings on the Massive Text Embedding Benchmark (MTEB), delivering compact feature representations that match the sizes of dense counterparts.
-Notably, combining \ours with dense embeddings achieves state-of-the-art performance on the retrieval subset of MTEB (i.e. BEIR).
+While dense embeddings have dominated related research, we introduce the first lexicon-based embeddings (\ours) leveraging LLMs that achieve competitive performance on these tasks. \ours consolidates the vocabulary space through token embedding clustering to handle the issue of token redundancy in LLM vocabularies.
+To further improve performance, we investigate bidirectional attention and various pooling strategies.
+Specifically, \ours simplifies lexical matching with redundant vocabularies by assigning each dimension to a specific token cluster, where semantically similar tokens are grouped together.
+Extensive experiments demonstrate that \ours outperforms dense embeddings on the Massive Text Embedding Benchmark (MTEB), delivering compact representations with dimensionality comparable to dense counterparts.
+Furthermore, \ours inherently supports efficient embedding dimension pruning without any specialized objectives like Matryoshka Representation Learning.
+Notably, combining \ours with dense embeddings achieves state-of-the-art performance on the retrieval subset of MTEB (i.e., BEIR).\footnote{Our code and models are available at \url{https://github.com/Yibin-Lei/LENS}.}